The End Is Near For 3.2 Beer

 "The compromise ended up being 3.2 and it frankly, it's an arbitrary number.
 There's nothing magical about it," says Maureen Ogle, author of Ambitious Brew: The Story of American Beer.

-Ogle says that, after the federal government legalized all liquor, the 3.2 percent alcohol by weight standard took hold in lots of states as a middle course between allowing alcohol and not — a sort of temperance light.
+Ogle says that after the federal government legalized all liquor, the 3.2 percent alcohol by weight standard took hold in many states as a middle course between allowing alcohol and not — a sort of temperance light.

-"I just call it the long shadow of prohibition," Ogle says.
+"I just call it the 'long shadow of Prohibition,' " Ogle says.

 Regulators set 3.2 beer apart from other drinks.
 An influential study in the 1930s labeled it a non-intoxicating beverage.

 After Prohibition, states established a crazy quilt of alcohol regulations.
 Many, including Kansas, made special provisions for 3.2 beer.
 In some states, it was the only drink allowed.
-Other states made it easier to buy than stronger beer, wine, and spirits.
+Other states made it easier to buy than stronger beer, wine and spirits.

 Teen consumption fueled 3.2 sales